 What Is Keratoconus?

 People who have this condition have thinner corneas that bulge forward more than a person without the condition.
 The shape of the cornea changes how light is focused, impacting a person’s vision.
 Many people first notice their vision has become affected as teenagers or young adults.
-The bulging can make it difficult or impossible to fit for contact lenses.
-The condition can become more severe over time, requiring specialty lenses for the proper fit and preventing further bulging of the cornea.
+The bulging can make it difficult or impossible to wear basic contact lenses.
+The condition can become more severe over time, requiring specialty lenses for the proper fit.
 People with this condition may also develop astigmatism or nearsightedness.

 Surgery and Keratoconus

-Although lenses may improve visual acuity for wearers with keratoconus, sometimes surgery is required to correct the bulging of the corneas.
-However, not everyone with keratoconus requires surgery.
+Although lenses may improve vision for most wearers with keratoconus, sometimes surgery is required to correct the bulging of the corneas.
+Not everyone with keratoconus requires surgery.
 Patients may not be aware of the various types of specialty lenses that can increase comfort and vision clarity without requiring surgery.
 That is why eye surgeons and contact lens specialists work together on contact lens trials before recommending surgery.

 If you would like to know more about specialty lenses or make the switch to contact lenses from eyeglasses, contact our team at Jackson Eye today.
 Call us at (770) 629-4351 to schedule an appointment with Dr. Jackson.